SAFA-SNN: Sparsity-Aware On-Device Few-Shot Class-Incremental Learning with Fast-Adaptive Structure of Spiking Neural Network: Conclusion

 \section{Conclusion}

-This paper focuses on few-shot class-incremental learning with SNN on-device scenarios.
-We proposed SAFA-SNN by incorporating sparsity-aware dynamics to preserve learned classes, zeroth-order optimization for non-differential spike, and subspace projection for incremental learning.
-Extensive experiments on benchmark and neuromorphic datasets indicate that SAFA-SNN outperforms existing FSCIL methods in both performance and energy efficiency on realistic implementation.
+This paper focuses on few-shot class-incremental learning with SNN for on-device scenarios.
+We proposed SAFA-SNN by incorporating sparsity-aware neuronal dynamics, zeroth-order optimization for non-differential spike, and subspace projection for updating new-class prototypes.
+Extensive experiments on benchmark and neuromorphic datasets indicate that SAFA-SNN outperforms existing FSCIL methods in both performance and energy efficiency with realistic implementation.